SunriseLayer/sunrise-node/docs/adr/adr-003-march2022-testnet.md

 ## Legend

-### Celestia DA Network
+### Sunrise DA Network

 Refers to the data availability "halo" network created around the Core network.

 ### **Bridge Node**

-A **bridge** node is a node that is connected to a celestia-core node via RPC.
-It receives a remote address from a running celestia-core node and listens for blocks from celestia-core.
-For each new block from celestia-core, the **bridge** node performs basic validation on the block via `ValidateBasic()`, extends the block data, generates a Data Availability Header (DAH) from the extended block data, and creates an `ExtendedHeader` from the block header and the DAH, and finally broadcasts it to the data availability network (DA network).
+A **bridge** node is a node that is connected to a sunrise-core node via RPC.
+It receives a remote address from a running sunrise-core node and listens for blocks from sunrise-core.
+For each new block from sunrise-core, the **bridge** node performs basic validation on the block via `ValidateBasic()`, extends the block data, generates a Data Availability Header (DAH) from the extended block data, and creates an `ExtendedHeader` from the block header and the DAH, and finally broadcasts it to the data availability network (DA network).

-A **bridge** node does not care about what kind of celestia-core node it is connected to (validator or regular full node), it only cares that it has a direct RPC connection to a celestia-core node from which it can listen for new blocks.
+A **bridge** node does not care about what kind of sunrise-core node it is connected to (validator or regular full node), it only cares that it has a direct RPC connection to a sunrise-core node from which it can listen for new blocks.

-The name **bridge** was chosen as the purpose of this node type is to provide a mechanism to relay celestia-core blocks to the data availability network.
+The name **bridge** was chosen as the purpose of this node type is to provide a mechanism to relay sunrise-core blocks to the data availability network.

 ### **Full Node**